Njakz12/JenkinsDock/README.md

 # Cost-Effective DevOps: Running Jenkins, SonarQube, and Docker on a Single Host
 # 1. Set Up the Server
 Ensure you have a Linux-based server (e.g., Ubuntu, CentOS, etc.).
 Update the system:

-sudo apt update && sudo apt upgrade -y
+sudo apt update &

+sudo apt upgrade -y

 # 2. Install Docker
 Docker will be used to containerize Jenkins and SonarQube, making it easier to manage and isolate their environments.
+Install Docker Start and enable Docker:

-Install Docker: sudo apt install docker.io -y
+sudo apt install docker.io -y

-Start and enable Docker: sudo systemctl start docker sudo systemctl enable docker
+sudo systemctl start docker

+sudo systemctl enable docker

 # 3. Grant permissions to $USER to use docker
 sudo su -

 usermod -aG docker ubuntu

 systemctl restart docker

 Logout and login back and try using docker commands without sudo

 # 4. Run Jenkins in a Docker Container
 Jenkins can be easily deployed using its official Docker image.
-Pull the Jenkins Docker image and Run the Jenkins container: docker pull jenkins/jenkins:lts docker run -d \
+Pull the Jenkins Docker image and Run the Jenkins container:

+docker pull jenkins/jenkins:lts
+docker run -d \
   --name jenkins \